vlingo/xoom-cluster/README.md

 the cluster will adjust.
 If you bring down the leader the cluster will elect a new leader.
 Starting the downed node again will enable it to re-join the cluster.

-You can develop JVM applications with **vlingo/cluster**.
-See the following package and sample ClusterApplication:
+See the following package and sample `ClusterApplication`:

 ```java
   io.vlingo.cluster.model.application